Articles

 4. Increased brand protection

-No business wants to be associated with spam or phishing emails!
+No business wants to be associated with spam or phishing attacks!
 DMARC can help protect your brand by preventing unauthorized use of your domain in email communications.

 5. Simplified compliance